Anger - being the boss of your anger

 - Listen to some music and dance really hard.

-- Listen to some soothing music, lie on the floor and do some relaxation exercises. ('Bridge over troubled water' always works for me but then I'm a lot older than you are.)
+- Listen to some soothing music, lie on the floor and do some relaxation exercises.
+What music helps you feel calm?

 - Talk to someone you trust about how you feel.